isomerpages/moe-henryparkpri/_departments/Gifted Education Programme/GEP VIA.md

 to the community, through the learning and application of values, knowledge and skills.
-To develop qualities for responsible leadership and inspire commitment to serve society and nation, students work on VIA projects involving Persons with Disabilities, Animal Welfare, Children with Special Needs and Understanding the Elderly.</p>
+To develop qualities for responsible leadership and inspire commitment to serve society and nation, students work on VIA projects involving people with physical needs, understanding the elderly and caring for our school community.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/P4s_Shopping_for_items_for_the_OSOs.jpg">